 Epcot, by contrast, is visually open.
 And while it seems strange to see a Japanese pagoda and the Eiffel Tower on the same horizon, getting around is fairly simple.
-An exception is Future World, where the enormous Innoventions buildings hide everything on their opposite sides.
+An exception is Future World, where the enormous Innoventions East and West buildings hide everything on their opposite sides.

 Any of the distinctive national pavilions in World Showcase make a good meeting place, but be specific.
 "Hey, let's meet in Japan!" sounds fun, but each pavilion is a mini-town with buildings, monuments, gardens, and plazas.
 You could wander quite awhile "in Japan" without finding your group.
 Pick a specific place in Japan-the sidewalk side of the pagoda, for example.